AhmedKamran1/website-builder-playground/TRACK.md

 - dom warning fix to ask better approach props!=="colorHex"// TO ASK
 - name clashings when too many subcomponents of navbar types // TO ASK
 - how tooltip should work? // TO ASK
+- how sections should be added? // TO ASK
+- nav2 tabs breaking on removal

 # To resolve